 Efficiency, flexibility, lower fixed costs, better collaborative opportunities, and scalability are just some of the most prominent aspects of cloud computing that appeal to businesses.
 Hence, it is no surprise that more than 70% of the world’s businesses now operate on the cloud.
 However, while cloud computing does allow businesses to maximize their potential, it is not immune to challenges and risks.
 The most daunting challenge is security.

 Traditional security methods, controls, practices, and mechanisms often fail to fulfill an organization’s cloud security needs properly.
-The threats faced by cloud computing are consistently evolving.
+The risks and threats faced by cloud computing are consistently evolving.

 Data breaches represent perhaps the most significant threat to your organization’s cloud security.
 As the overall number of data breaches continues to grow, more and more organizations find their cloud computing capabilities subject to reputational and financial woes brought on by the regulatory and legal blowback from such breaches.

 These risks are further amplified if your cloud computing involves using sensitive data at any junction since it opens you up to irreparable implications.

 Fortunately, the best way to avoid dealing with such a scenario is to do the basics well.
 This means ensuring the following:

 - All data, specifically sensitive data, is encrypted via the strongest encryption protocols

 - Data input and output integrity routines are regularly performed

 - Data is removed, disposed of, or relocated per strict policies and procedures